mdaverde/kernel-modules-rust/README.md

 # Linux kernel modules written in Rust

-A collection of experimental Linux kernel modules written for the [Rust for Linux](https://github.com/Rust-for-Linux/linux) project
+A collection of in-progress experimental Linux kernel modules written for the [Rust for Linux](https://github.com/Rust-for-Linux/linux) project

 To run the out-of-tree modules here you'll need to run a custom kernel with the changes developed in [mdaverde/linux](https://github.com/mdaverde/linux) which will continuously be rebasing off the upstream R4L fork.